 - 1. copying and submitting any work completed by someone other than you, - 2. collaborating with anyone during exams, and - 3. using any unauthorized sources to complete homework or exams.
-(These include exams completed by past students, online sources, using software to help solve problems during exams, etc.)
+(These include work completed by past students, online sources to complete WebAssign assignments, using software to help solve homework assignments, etc.)

 These constitute cheating and will be dealt with as such!
-Simply put-representing any work that is not your own is cheating!
+Simply put-representing any work that is not your own AS your own is cheating!